SciML/SciMLDocs/docs/src/showcase/bayesian_neural_ode.md

 ## Step 4: Now we start integrating the Bayesian estimation workflow as prescribed by the AdvancedHMC interface with the NeuralODE defined above

-The AdvancedHMC interface requires us to specify: (a) the hamiltonian log density and its gradient , (b) the sampler and (c) the step size adaptor function.
+The AdvancedHMC interface requires us to specify: (a) the Hamiltonian log density and its gradient , (b) the sampler and (c) the step size adaptor function.

-For the hamiltonian log density, we use the loss function.
+For the Hamiltonian log density, we use the loss function.
 The θ*θ term denotes the use of Gaussian priors.

 The user can make several modifications to Step 4.
 The user can try different acceptance ratios, warmup samples and posterior samples.
 One can also use the Variational Inference (ADVI) framework, which doesn't work quite as well as NUTS.
 The SGLD (Stochastic Gradient Langevin Descent) sampler is seen to have a better performance than NUTS.
-Have a look at https://sebastiancallh.github.io/post/langevin/ for a quick introduction to SGLD.
+Have a look at https://sebastiancallh.github.io/post/langevin/ for a brief introduction to SGLD.

 ```@example bnode
 l(θ) = -sum(abs2, ode_data .- predict_neuralode(θ)) - sum(θ .* θ)